pvcraven/arcade_book/source/chapters/02_drawing/drawing.rst

 require more commands than what the computer language loads by default.
 These sets of commands are called **libraries**.
 Some languages have their own special term for these libraries.
 In the case of Python, they are called **modules**.

-Thankfully, this is easy.
+Thankfully, it is easy to import a library of code.
 If we want to use they "arcade" library, all we need to do is add ``import arcade`` at the top of our program.

 .. attention::
     Libraries should always be imported at the **top** of your program.
+    Only comments should appear ahead of an ``import`` statement.

 Technically,
 you can import libraries elsewhere in your code, as long as they occur before